antham/chyle/README.md

 CHYLE_DECORATORS_JIRA_KEYS_*_DESTKEY | A name for the key which will receive the extracted value CHYLE_DECORATORS_JIRA_KEYS_*_FIELD | The field to extract from jira api response payload, use dot notation to extract a deep value (eg: "fields.summary")

-#### Github ticket api
+#### Github issue api

-You can get pull request datas or ticket datas from this decorator as described in [api documentation](https://developer.github.com/v3/issues/#get-a-single-issue).
+You can get pull request datas or issue datas from this decorator as described in [api documentation](https://developer.github.com/v3/issues/#get-a-single-issue).
-First, you need to use an extractor to define a "githubIssueId" key to extract github ticket id, let's consider our id is in commit message we would add as environment variable.
+First, you need to use an extractor to define a "githubIssueId" key to extract github issue id, let's consider our id is in commit message we would add as environment variable.

 Name | Value
 ------------ | -------------